dymmond/sayer/README.md

 - More power.
 - More expressiveness.

 Less boilerplate.
 Less headache.
-Less "why doesn't this just work?"
+Less "why doesn't this just work?".

 Designed to scale from weekend scripts to enterprise-grade CLI suites — with a touch of magic.